morgannash1/hotel_reservations/README.md

 <img src="images/cancellation_distribution.jpg" width="800">

+## Accessing the Data:
+You can load the data into your environment using one of the two methods below.

+**Method 1: Local Environment (Manual Download)**
+To run the analysis on your local machine, follow these steps to download and prepare the data:

+Navigate to the [Kaggle](https://www.kaggle.com/datasets/ahsan81/hotel-reservations-classification-dataset/data) Dataset Page.

+Click the Download button on the top right of the page.

+Locate the downloaded file (usually titled archive.zip) in your Downloads folder.

+Unzip the file to extract Hotel Reservations.csv.

+Move the .csv file into the repository folder.

+Import the data in your notebook using: data = pd.read_csv('Hotel Reservations.csv').

+**Method 2: Google Colab (Kaggle API)**
+If you are using Google Colab, you can automate the data retrieval using your Kaggle API credentials.
+The code for this option is located in the Data Preparation section of the [Jupyter Notebook](notebook.ipynb)

 ## Data Preparation:

 The following list summarizes the steps we took to prepare our data for modeling:

 1. **Data Cleaning:**